-The best and safest solution is to run two sets of tires: summer tires and winter tires.
+The best and safest solution is to use two sets of tires: summer tires and winter tires.
 There are two main reasons why some people don’t have two sets of tires: money and storage.
 However, these reasons are superficial.
-The amount you spend on winter tires, you save it with the reduced wear on your summer tires.
+The amount you spend on winter tires, you save with the reduced wear on your summer tires.

 Why Buy Winter Tires Online?

 We’re able to get better prices because we purchase wheels and tires in large quantities from our suppliers.
 Moreover, to ensure we get the lowest prices possible, we negotiate regularly.
 The most important thing for us is to simplify our customer’s purchase experience ... and we think that the first step should be to help you save money on tires and wheels.
 When buying on PMCtire.com, not only do you pay less, but you also save on transport.
 As you may have noticed, we offer you free shipping almost everywhere in Canada.
 Furthermore, if you buy 4 tires and 4 wheels, you get your new tires installed on your new wheels for free!
 Then, we ship your package straight to your door.
 You will fall in love with our prices and your overall purchase experience!

 Free Shipping, Fast Delivery

 Shipping is free almost everywhere in Canada when you order 4 tires or wheels and more.
 Take advantage of our great prices, save on transport, and get your products delivered to your door quickly.